ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 While WASM is the final choice, because it fits all criteria of the use case, there are still some aspects yet missing to fit the use case of ZuSearch:
 * 64-Bit memory - large scale search applications - especially with a lot of documents and/or machine learning augmented search - require a lot of memory.
 Currently, only 32-bit of memory are supported, but the standardization of 64-bit memory is on its way (see [here](https://github.com/WebAssembly/memory64/blob/main/proposals/memory64/Overview.md)).
 Nevertheless, since each module can have up to 4 GB and each thread can instantiate their own module this might be not as limiting as one might think, but it limits more flexibility/practicality.
 * Threads (see [here](https://github.com/WebAssembly/threads/blob/master/proposals/threads/Overview.md) for the proposal)- This is mainly for the main application that will create threads and instantiate from those threads individual WASM modules.
+* Multi-Memory (see [here](https://github.com/WebAssembly/multi-memory/blob/main/proposals/multi-memory/Overview.md)) provide multiple independent memory areas for a WASM module.
+This is especially relevant for our use case to increase safety as well as security for the data exchange between application and module.
+Currently, if the application or the module contains a bug, the application could accidently write into the wrong part of the memory leading to malfunction of the module.
 * Component model - especially WASM Interface Types (WIT).
 At the moment, an application can only share with a module a common memory ("Store") or simple integer parameters.
 However, ZuSearch likely will involve complex interfaces with different basic types (e.g. strings) or complex structures (e.g. arrays, structs etc.).
 While they can be handed over in memory - there is no standard on how a string or structure looks like and every programming language represents them differently.
 A standard can help here to reduce the development efforts especially in differrent programming languages.
 Instead of WIT and given the use case of ZuSearch of large data, [Arrow](https://github.com/apache/arrow-rs) might be a more suitable alternative than WIT.
 See [here](https://github.com/WebAssembly/component-model) for the standardization and [here](https://radu-matei.com/blog/intro-wasm-components/) for a blog describing more practical aspects.
 * Exception handling - exceptions do not currently interrupt execution of the application and/or module.
 See [here](https://github.com/WebAssembly/exception-handling/blob/master/proposals/exception-handling/Exceptions.md) for the standardization
 * Module repository.
 Many programming languages have module repositories (e.g. Maven Central for Java, Pypi for Python, NPM for Javascript/Typescript etc.) that include (binary/transpiled etc.) version of the modules to be loaded by an application (usually at compile time, but also at runtime).
 The way to access them is standardized.
 WASM has no standard for module repositories, but there are multiple competing once (see e.g. this [blog post](https://zuinnote.eu/blog/?p=1567)).
 The usage of module repositories compared